Scott-Simmons/taxes-compare/server/methodology.md

 #### Exchange rates considerations

-When comparing tax rates, it may be desired to normalise the tax amounts into the same currency.
+When comparing tax rates, it is a good idea to normalise the tax amounts into the same currency.

 This becomes particularly obvious when comparing South Africa's tax scheme against other countries due to the large exchange rate differences.

+##### Demonstration of extreme exchange rate distortions (South Africa)

 ![no-adjust](./images/no-adjust.png)